Intelligent-Silicon/AutoUnattend/README.md

 The AutoUnattend.xml file can be used with the Windows 10 and Windows 11 Media Creation Tool (MCT) by adding the file to the USB memory stick or the ISO aka DVD (image) file created by the MCT, or by adding it to the Windows Server ISO files and VHD/VHDX (Virtual Hard Disk) and FFU (Full FlashUpdate) files.

-Device Drivers pertinent for the computer and/or network device(s) like printer's, scanner's or camera's can be installed and configured using the answer file or added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) in the ```install.wim```, ```install.esd``` image files using [DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism).
+Device Drivers pertinent for the computer and/or network device(s) like printer's, scanner's or camera's can be installed and configured using the answer file or added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) in the Windows installation image files```install.wim``` & ```install.esd```, or the cut down version of Windows to install Windows ```boot.wim``` using [DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism).

 3rd Party User software like [Softvelocity's Clarion](https://www.softvelocity.com/), [Visual Studio](https://visualstudio.microsoft.com/), [Notepad++](https://notepad-plus-plus.org/) and more, can be installed and configured after windows has been installed, provided the 3rd party user installation software allows command line switches (flags).